TBG - blood test

 - Male hormones, including androgens and testosterone

-This test may be done to diagnose problems with your thyroid, including thyroid disorders such as hypothyroidism.
+This test may be done to diagnose problems with your thyroid.

 Note: TBG levels are normally high in newborns.

 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks of having blood drawn are slight but may include: